Nursing Home Infections: Understanding Prevention and Control Strategies

 Learning from COVID-19: Enhancements in Nursing Home Infection Control

 The COVID-19 pandemic exposed vulnerabilities in nursing home infection control practices, with over 1,300 facilities experiencing infection rates exceeding 75% among residents, according to the Office of Inspector General.
-Due to the pandemic’s impact, infection control policies have evolved, with a renewed focus on improved emergency preparedness, communication, and resource allocation.
+Since this period, infection control policies have evolved to prioritize emergency preparedness, multidisciplinary collaboration, and resource allocation, including rapid onsite testing and advanced air quality and ventilation improvements as key elements for outbreak control.

 Testimonials from residents and families during this period highlighted both the challenges encountered and the resilience shown by nursing home communities.
-Greater transparency, the use of technology in monitoring infection control, and robust emergency plans are critical for future preparedness.
+Greater transparency, the application of electronic reporting technology, and robust, up-to-date emergency plans are now established as best practice for future readiness.

 Exploring Alternatives to Nursing Homes

 Mobility solutions like the VELA Independence Chair provide an effective way to support aging in place, helping individuals maintain independence longer at home.
+Recent innovations in assistive technology focus on improving chair ergonomics and overall mobility to reduce infection risk by minimizing resident contact with high-touch surfaces and supporting safe, independent movement.
 The design focuses on reducing accidents with a central brake for safety and ensures smooth transfers with electric height adjustability, significantly easing the caregiver’s burden.
 Daily routines such as cooking or cleaning are simplified, allowing for more enjoyment of life’s simple moments.
 While the VELA Chair is one practical option among mobility aids, its contribution to enhancing dignity, freedom, and safety cannot be overstated.
 Enhancements in mobility can delay the need for traditional nursing home care, offering families a way to prioritize a loved one’s well-being and comfort at home.
 Explore more about fall prevention strategies for nursing homes and the safety benefits of mobility chairs.

 FAQ